vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Update-AzureRmGalleryImageDefinition.md

 ```

 ### -Eula
-"The Eula agreement for the gallery image.
+"The Eula agreement for the gallery image definition.

 ```yaml
 Type: String